akshayejh/flat_chat/README.md

 # Widgets:

-I will be writing documentation really soon.
+I will be writing complete documentation really soon.

-- Page Wrapper
+## Page Wrapper

+    FlatPageWrapper(
+	    scrollType: ScrollType.fixedHeader, // There are two types of scroll header, one "Fixed Header", another "Floating Header"
+	    header: FlatPageHeader(), // Another widget from the UI Kit.
+	    children: [
+		    // Add widgets as you would do in a ListView.
+	    ]
+    );

 - Page Header
 - Section Header
 - Add Story Button